mcvm-launcher/mcvm/docs/Configuring.md

 }
 ```

+The first form just has the type of the instance.

  * `type`: The type of the instance, either `"client"` or `"server"`.
  * `launch` (Optional): Options that modify the game execution.
  * `launch.args` (Optional): Custom arguments that will be passed to the Java Virtual Machine and game.
 Each one is optional and can either be a string of arguments separated by spaces or a list.